More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 The IEP Robotics Showcase (Early December) Before we face off against other schools, we host our own program-wide milestone event: the IEP Robotics Showcase.
 This is not just a casual display; it acts as a high-stakes "first draft" deadline for our teams.
 Students run simulated competitive rounds with an official timer on a full field, participate in pit interviews with adult judges, and publicly present their robots and innovation projects.
 It is a critical pressure-test that allows teams to identify their weaknesses and iterate before the official competition season begins.

 The Competition Season & State Championships (January – March) The new year marks the start of official FIRST® competitions.
 Our FLL Challenge teams attend a single, high-stakes Qualifier tournament in January or February.
-Meanwhile, our FTC teams participate in a series of mandatory Saturday qualifier meets.
+Meanwhile, our FTC teams participate in up to three mandatory Saturday qualifiers.
 For teams in both tiers that perform exceptionally well and advance past their qualifiers, the Utah State Championships are held in March.

 The FIRST® World Championships (April/May) Teams that win top honors at the State Championship level earn the ultimate invitation: a ticket to the FIRST® World Championship.
 Both the FLL World Festival and the FTC World Championship draw tens of thousands of the brightest student engineers from across the globe to compete on the world stage.